pamu/feathers/README.md

 Index

+0. [onAllComplete][#onallcomplete] Wait in a non blocking way till all futures are complete

 1. [Timeout](#timeout) Timeout after given duration if future does not complete

 2. [tryMap](#trymap) Handle both success and failure cases with map, no need to use recover.